livoszlak/15-puzzle/README.md

 ### Scripts

-`dev` Starts the development server using Vite
+- `dev` Starts the development server using Vite
-`build` Compiles TypeScript files and builds the project using Vite `lint` Runs ESLint on .ts and .tsx files
+- `build` Compiles TypeScript files and builds the project using Vite
+- `lint` Runs ESLint on .ts and .tsx files
-`preview` Previews the built project using Vite
+- `preview` Previews the built project using Vite

+### Tangible room for improvement

+The tiles are placed on the board using absolute positioning, which made sense when I started the project but also means that the tiles won't expand or shrink dynamically in size with the board component if the browser width changes.
+However, the puzzle still works from mobile up to desktop on browser refresh, so it will have to do for now.